Cacti/plugin_syslog/README.md

 syslog and insure both the syslog, syslog_removal, and syslog_incoming tables are removed, and recreated at install time.

-In addtion, the rsyslog configuration has changed in 2.5.
+In addition, the rsyslog configuration has changed in 2.5.
 So, for example, to configure modern rsyslog for Cacti, you MUST create a file called cacti.conf in the /etc/rsyslog.d/ directory that includes the following:

-You have two options for storing syslog information you can either use the exisiting Cacti Database or use a dedicated database for syslog as syslog databases especially for large networks can grow pretty quick it may be wise to create a dedicated database.
+You have two options for storing syslog information you can either use the existing Cacti Database or use a dedicated database for syslog as syslog databases especially for large networks can grow pretty quick it may be wise to create a dedicated database.
 To use a dedicated DB first create a database in mysql and assign a user you will then change